Learn how you manage routing in Blazor for .NET Core and VS Code

 Create a new Blazor project by typing in the following command in the terminal:

-dotnet new blazorwasm -o blazor-routing cd blazor-routing
+dotnet new blazorwasm -o blazor-routing cd blazor-routing1

 2Now you have a blazor project ready to go.